-- 43. (1) Every person who has been suspended in terms of section 41(1)(b) or whose name has been removed from the register in terms of section 41(1)(c) is disqualified from carrying on his or her profession and his or her registration certificate is regarded as cancelled until the period of suspension has expired, or his or her suspension has been terminated in terms of section 42(3), or his or her appeal against such penalty is upheld, or his or her name has been restored to such register by the Council. - (2) Any person who contravenes subsection (1) is guilty of an offence, and on conviction liable to the penalties specified in section 57(b).
+- 52. (1) Every person who has been suspended in terms of section 50(1)(b) from practising the profession in respect of which he or she is registered, or from performing certain acts, or whose name has been removed from the register in terms of section 50(1)(c), is disqualified from practising such profession. - (2) The registration certificate of the registered person referred to in subsection (1) is regarded to be cancelled until the period of suspension has expired, or his or her appeal against such penalty is upheld, or his or her name has been restored to such register by the Council, as the case may be. - (3) Any person who practises in contravention of subsection (1) is guilty of an offence and on conviction liable to the penalties specified in section 68(b).